 Stromboli, Aeolian Islands, Sicily

-The hike up to Stromboli's perfect pyramid of a volcano, thrusting spectacularly above the cobalt sea, certainly has the wow factor.
-It's not every day, after all, that you get to trek up to a permanently active, smouldering cone.
-The most captivating of the Aeolian Islands, Stromboli is a whippersnapper in volcanic terms, only formed a mere 40,000 years ago.
+The most captivating of the Aeolian Islands, Stromboli is a whippersnapper in volcanic terms, formed only a mere 40,000 years ago.
 For nature lovers, the climb to its crater is one of Sicily's not-to-be-missed experiences.

 The hike is as diverse as it is exhilarating, with wild capers and Sicilian broom lining the trail.
 It gives adventurers incredible panoramas over Stromboli town, as well as starker, high-level elevation landscapes that contrast with dramatic sea views.